1

 We’ll discuss these two major types of leases in a later section of this blog.

-Challenges of Selling a House with Tenants in California
+Challenges of Selling a House with Tenants California

 challenges of selling a house with tenants California

-As established, selling an investment property with tenants in it can throw you a few curveballs.
+As established, selling a California investment property with tenants in it can throw you a few curveballs.
 You would benefit from knowing these challenges so you can plan your sale accordingly.

-Here are four common challenges of selling a house with tenants in it in California.
+Here are four common challenges of selling a house with tenants in it.

 Smaller Rental Buyers Pool